rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Authentication Sources

-List authentication sources available for InsightVM users
+This action is used to list authentication sources available for InsightVM users

 ##### Input